Saint Hripsime Church: Durability and modifications

-Overview and dihedral niches
+Overview and façade niches

 Constructed with finely cut dark gray tuff stone, the church features precise ashlar masonry with mortarless joints and rests on a solid three-stepped stylobate.
 It has two entrances, located on the western and southern sides.
 It is externally rectangular with a cruciform tetraconch plan.
 Its core is an octagonal bay, from which four cross arms terminate by apses, while in the diagonals three-quarter cylindrical passageways in diagonal directions leading to four identical chambers (sacristies), each measuring 4 × 4 m.

-The church measures 22.8 by 17.7 m and rises around 23 m (inside height under the dome).
-(Note: John Mason Neale provided 84 × 59.5 ft and its height to the top of the cross at 104.5 ft.)
-Although small in size, (Note: Krautheimer compared its size the cross church of Tomarza in Cappadocia and noted that it covers "just about one third the surface of the H. Sophia at Salonica.") it possesses "a massive monumentality", standing out distinctly against the plain.
+The church measures 22.8 by 17.7 m externally and rises around 23 m internally under the dome and 32 m to the top of the cross.
+Although small in size, (Note: Krautheimer compared its size to the church of Tomarza in Cappadocia and noted that it covers just about one third the surface of the Hagia Sophia at Salonica.) it possesses "a massive monumentality", standing out distinctly against the plain.
 With a "thick and squat" exterior appearance, its interior is "undulating", spacious, well lit, "very sober and very graceful".
 Its southern wall is 53 cm longer than the northern (22.87 and 22.34 m).
 The dimensions and positions of windows, doors, apses, and niches vary throughout the church, which can be explained by successive building phases.
-According to Eremian, the apse originally had a single window, while two more windows were added by Catholicos Ezr after 632 as he subscribed to the Chalcedonian creed under Byzantine pressure.
-Mathews disagreed with her theory.
+According to Eremian, the apse originally had a single window, while two more windows were added by Catholicos Ezr after 632 as he subscribed to the Chalcedonian creed under Byzantine pressure under Heraclius.
+The two openings were sealed off at a later point, possibly around 680.
+Jean-Michel Thierry found the evidence decisive, while Mathews disagreed.

 It is unique for the deep and tall trapezoidal (Note: Also described as triangular or wedge-shaped.) niches on its four façades.
 They serve both practical and aesthetic purposes: conserving building materials while relieving wall weight, and creating visual contrast with the polished wall surfaces that enhances the overall harmony of the structure.
 They create a "powerful visual impact," adding chiaroscuro effects.
 These niches (recesses) represented an architectural innovation and constitute "the first dated example of dihedral niches" (Note: Donabédian: "here, for their first appearance, these niches are trapezoidal and not completely dihedral.") that would later find a wide application and become characteristic for Armenian architecture.
 H. F. B. Lynch found their execution at Hripsime "quite inchoate", suggesting that these niches found perfection at Ani.